plexypay/docs-portal/docs/online_payments/manage_payments/Refund.md

 # Refund

-Partial or full refund request.
+This endpoint allows you to make partial or full refund requests for transactions with the status "charged".
-Only transactions with status "charged" can be refunded.
+Only transactions with the status "charged" can be refunded.

 #### Endpoints

 <EndpointsTab method="post" url="/payments/{transactionId}/refund" />

-#### Request header parametres:
+#### Request header parameters:

 <table>
    <thead>